Who is Second Harvest?

 How does the Food Bank help in a natural disaster?

 Second Harvest Food Bank plays a vital role in responding to emergencies such as floods, tornadoes and hurricanes throughout the state.
 As an affiliate of Feeding America, Second Harvest responds to both national and local disasters that take place.

 What is the Food Bank's connection with Feeding America?

-Second Harvest Food Bank is a member of Feeding America, a nationwide network of more than 200 food banks that helps feed people across the country.
+Second Harvest Food Bank is a partner food bank of Feeding America, a nationwide network of more than 200 food banks that helps feed people across the country.
 Click here to learn more about this network of food banks.

 How do I get food?

 If you need immediate assistance, please call us at 407-295-5009.
 You can also fill out our food assistance form and we will get back to you with a list of feeding programs near you.
 If you need assistance during the weekends, please call United Way's 2-1-1.
 211 provides free and confidential information and can also help with food, housing, employment, health care, counseling and more.

 How can I apply for SNAP?

 You can apply online for SNAP benefits here.
 Second Harvest's Benefit Connection team can also help out with SNAP application assistance.
 Click here to view where our Benefits Connection team will be located in Orange and Brevard County.

 How does an individual sign up to volunteer?